Hertfordshire: Norman invasion onwards

 A century later, William of Normandy received the surrender of some senior English Lords and Clergy at Berkhamsted, before entering London unopposed and being crowned at Westminster.
 Hertfordshire was used for some of the new Norman castles at Bishop's Stortford, and at King's Langley, a staging post between London and the royal residence of Berkhamsted.

 The Domesday Book recorded the county as having nine hundreds.
 Tring and Danais became one—Dacorum—from Danis Corum or Danish rule harking back to a Viking not Saxon past.
 The other seven were Braughing, Stevenage, Cashio, Buntingford, Hertford, Hitchin and Odsey.

 In the later Plantagenet period, St. Albans Abbey was an initial drafting place of what was to become Magna Carta.
 And in the later Wars of the Roses, St. Albans was the scene of two major battles between the Lancastrians and the Yorkists.

-In Tudor times, Hatfield House was often frequented by Queen Elizabeth I. Stuart King James I used the locale for hunting and facilitated the construction of a waterway, the New River, supplying drinking water to London.
+In Tudor times, Hatfield House was often visited by Queen Elizabeth I. Stuart King James I used the locale for hunting and facilitated the construction of a waterway, the New River, supplying drinking water to London.

 As London grew, Hertfordshire became conveniently close to the English capital; much of the area was owned by the nobility and aristocracy, this patronage helped to boost the local economy.
 However, the greatest boost to Hertfordshire came during the Industrial Revolution, after which the population rose dramatically.
 In 1903, Letchworth became the world's first garden city and Stevenage became the first town to redevelop under the New Towns Act 1946 (9 & 10 Geo.
 6. c.
 68).